perldude/perldude/README.md

 I have two children, boy/girl twins, who are 22 years old.
 My daughter is going to graduate school in the fall on her way to a career in psychology.
 She is a *much* better student than her father was.
-My son would be happy to talk your ear off about books, movies, and TV shows.
+My son would be happy to talk your ears off about books, movies, and TV shows.

 I went to college at [UC Santa Barbara](https://www.ucsb.edu).
 After school I moved to Southern California, following my girlfriend